jijipwn/ThreeDeus/README.md

 ### Does it do everything for me?
 A: No...
-It only Downloads the files, and opens the guide, you need to do it yourself This is because ThreeDeus is not attempting to replace the guide, it's for assisting you while your reading the guide.
+It only Downloads the files, and opens the guide, you need to do it yourself
+* This is because ThreeDeus is not attempting to replace the guide, it's for assisting you while you're reading the guide.